 We can often learn from unexpected places

-I’m currently listening to Ego is the Enemy by Ryan Holiday.
-I’ll post a fuller review later but so far it has been full of brilliant insights from a whole host of pioneers, past and present (including Holiday himself).
+If you want to dig deep into being more empathetic in business and everyday life then you could do a lot worse than read Ego is the Enemy by Ryan Holiday.
+It is a book full of radical candour and brilliant insights from a whole host of pioneers, past and present (including Holiday himself).
+Holiday profiles both those who have been consumed by their ego, losing their businesses, families and friendships.
+As well as those who have held onto their ego in a way that sets an example to mankind, even in the most adverse of circumstances.
 One of the people he draws inspiration from earlier in the book is mixed martial arts all-star and coach, Frank Shamrock.

 According to Wikipedia, Shamrock had a glittering career which included being the first fighter to hold the UFC Middleweight Championship (later renamed the UFC Light Heavyweight Championship) and retired as the four-time defending undefeated champion.